ah-OOG-ah/GregtorioOverlays/README.md

  - Run a profiler to make sure that this isn't a resource hog

 ## Libraries/Dependecies
-GT5u from GTNH, for the pollution.
+- GT5u from GTNH, for the pollution.
+This is actually an optional dependency now, feel free to PR additional backends
-Journeymap for the map.
+- Journeymap for the map.
-VisualProspecting for the map-editing API.
+- Navigator for the map-editing API.
-GTNHLib for the config system and bundled fastutil.
+- GTNHLib for the config system and bundled fastutil.
-Unimixins for... mixins.
+- Unimixins for... mixins.
-Boilerplate, build script, and GitHub workflows from GTNH's fork of SinTh0r4s' ExampleMod, both under the MIT license.

 ## Other credits
 Because mcmod.info doesn't wrap lines